therealFoxster/uialert.js/README.md

 });
 ```

-By default, this instance has an action titled `"OK"` which dismisses the alert on click.
+By default, this instance has an action titled `'OK'` which dismisses the alert on click.

 ### Adding actions